How to Use a Redirect Tracker for SEO

-Redirect chains add latency, create crawl waste, and can hide broken final URLs.
-Before a migration, check important URLs hop by hop instead of assuming the final destination is clean.
+A redirect tracker shows the full path from an old URL to the final destination.
+Redirect chains add latency, create crawl waste, and can hide broken final URLs, so check important URLs hop by hop before a migration.

 Updated 2026-05-25